Lolli1486/agency-jekyll-theme/_portfolio/example.md

 optional info list (delete if not using):

 {:.list-inline}
-- Date:
+- Date: 6/28
-- Client:
+- User: Javid
-- Category:
+- Category: Hackathon